 When you start powerlifting, you’ll want to make sure that you’re on a powerlifting-specific program.

 This is going to be a much different style of programming than your general strength program or bodybuilding program.
+I wrote an entire article on how to switch from a bodybuilding program to a powerlifting program.

 The main goal of a powerlifting program is to build your strength in the squat, bench press, and deadlift, so that you can lift as much weight as possible for 1 repetition.